Fiserv/firstvision-latam/docs/main-cases/4-relation.md

 After this information has been entered through the different APIs, it is possible to define whether this new customer will be an individual cardholder or a corporate customer defined under a relationship.

-The functionalities of each of these three steps currently defined in the Sandbox Portal are describe below:
+The functionalities of each of these three steps currently defined in the portal are describe below:

 ## Customer Management